killuac/Bookworm-iOS/Bookworm/Pods/Target Support Files/Pods-Bookworm/Pods-Bookworm-acknowledgements.markdown

 ## SVProgressHUD

-Copyright (c) 2011-2016 Sam Vermette and contributors.
+Copyright (c) 2011-2016 Sam Vermette, Tobias Tiemerding and contributors.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation